jillesvangurp/www.jillesvangurp.com/_posts/2013-03-20-using-elastic-search-for-geo-spatial-search.md

 To understand this a bit better, I need to explain how spatial search actually works in elastic search.

-Spatial search in <a href="http://lucene.apache.org/">Lucene</a> (and thus Elastic Search, which uses this library) is implemented using so-called prefix trees.
+Spatial search in [Lucene](http://lucene.apache.org/) (and thus Elastic Search, which uses this library) is implemented using so-called prefix trees.
 There are two varieties of this data structure in Lucene.
-One is <a href="http://en.wikipedia.org/wiki/Geohash">geohash</a> based and the other is <a href="http://en.wikipedia.org/wiki/Quadtree">quad tree</a> based.
+One is [geohash](http://en.wikipedia.org/wiki/Geohash) based and the other is [quad tree](http://en.wikipedia.org/wiki/Quadtree) based.
 The main difference between the two is the number of nodes per level in the tree.
 A quad tree has, as the name implies, nodes with four nodes below it.
 A geohash is a base32 encoded quad tree path of the interleaved bits of the latitude and longitude.
 Each level is a single character (with five bits) in that path and thus there are 32 nodes per level.

 So, given a coordinate with a latitude and longitude you can calculate the path to a node in the prefix tree.
 In the case of the geohash implementation that is a Geohash string and in the case of the quad tree that is a bit set.
 In both cases, the path actually describes a rectangular area.
 All points in that area have the same prefix.
 If you increase the length of the prefix by 1 level, you descend a level in the tree and the rectangle breaks down into 32 smaller rectangles in the case of a geohash or 4 rectangles in the case of a quad tree.